ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## More Operators With Problematic Semantics

-Given a listing of all operators on signed and unsigned integers a larger fraction of can produce undefined behavior when operating on signed integers compared to the fraction of operators that can produce wrap around when operating on unsigned integers [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc?t=2643).
+Given a listing of all operators on signed and unsigned integers a larger fraction of them can produce undefined behavior when operating on signed integers compared to the fraction of operators that can produce wrap around when operating on unsigned integers [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc?t=2643).
-There are more things that can go wrong with them.
+There are more things that can go wrong with signed integers.
 This is because when using two's complement representation of signed integers we have one more negative number than we have positive ones.
 We can't negate the most negative value because there is no corresponding positive value.
+Which means that we also can't take its absolute value, i.e. `std::abs(singed)` is not a safe operation.
-The same is true for dividing by or taking the remainder of that number and -1.
+The same is true for dividing by or taking the remainder of the most negative number and -1.

+The following identities does not hold with signed integers [(35)](https://lemire.me/blog/2017/05/29/unsigned-vs-signed-integer-arithmetic):
+- `a/b = sign(b) * a / abs(b)`
+- `a * b = sign(a) * sign(b) * abs(a) * abs(b)`

 # Recommendations